 Many additives are used in paper production, especially when higher quality papers are being produced, such as for magazines or inkjet printing.
 These additives may agglomerate and can mar the smooth finish that is desired.

-For pigments, depending on type, Graver recommends up to 100 micron Coax Series filters.
+For pigments, depending on type, Graver recommends up MBC Series filters.

 For dyes, Stratum A 10 to 20 micron is recommended.

-For latex, use 50 micron RTEC P or Stratum C
+For latex, use 50 micron RTEC G or Stratum C